-Hannah Parsons, Solicitor from DAS Law is here to answer those all important questions.
+Hannah Jones, from DAS Law has the answers to those all-important questions.

 Can you cut down branches that overhang into your garden?

-The simple answer is yes, however there are a few points to consider before you start cutting.
-It is always best to speak with a neighbour and ask them to take action or advise them that you plan on cutting the branches that are overhanging into your garden.
+The simple answer is yes, however there are a few important points to consider before you start cutting.
+It is always best to speak with a neighbour and ask them to take action or let them know you plan on cutting the branches that are overhanging into your garden.

-If you are cutting the branches back then simply cut them to the boundary line ensuring that it will not kill the tree/foliage as this will otherwise put you at risk of liability for property damage.
-It is advisable to inform a neighbour that you either plan to place the branches carefully back on their land as this is still their property.
+If you are cutting any branches, then simply cut them to the boundary line ensuring that it will not kill the tree/foliage as this will otherwise put you at risk of liability for property damage.
+It is advisable to inform a neighbour that you plan to place the branches carefully back on their land as this is still their property.
 If you intend to dispose of them, then it is advisable you have your neighbour’s prior consent before doing so.

-It is always worth considering whether there is a Tree Preservation Order on particular trees, as this can prohibit some activities that can be carried out.
+It is always worth considering whether there is a Tree Preservation Order on any particular trees as this can prohibit activities that can be carried out.
 However in cases where a neighbour’s tree is causing damage to your property, there could be a remedy to this provided the local planning department have given their prior agreement for you or your neighbour to take action.

-Whose responsibility is it to repair or replace an adjoining broken fence?
+Whose responsibility is it to repair or replace an adjoining fence?

 Initially it is best to look at property deeds to assess whether it is clear who is obliged to fix a broken fence.
 In most cases deeds can be found through the Land Registry.